 The Board of Directors of the Company currently consists of six members, each of which shall hold office until the Annual Meeting and until his successor is elected and qualified.
+According to the preliminary proxy statement filed by the Company's management, the current Board of Directors has determined that the Board of Directors to be elected at the Annual Meeting shall consist of only five members.
 The Directors elected at the Annual Meeting will serve until the 2000 Annual Meeting of Stockholders and until their respective successors are elected and qualified.
-JMI is soliciting your proxy at the Annual Meeting for the election of Seymour Holtzman, Joseph Pennacchio, John J. Schultz, Peter R. McMullin, Robert L. Patron and Jeremiah P. Murphy, Jr. to the Board of Directors of the Company.
+JMI is soliciting your proxy at the Annual Meeting for the election of Seymour Holtzman, Joseph Pennacchio, John J. Schultz, Robert L. Patron and Jeremiah P. Murphy, Jr. to the Board of Directors of the Company.
+If they are elected to the Board, the five current JMI nominees intend to vote to expand the Board to seven members and elect Peter R. McMullin and Jesse H. Choper to fill the resulting vacancies.
+Mr. McMullin and Mr. Choper have agreed to serve if so elected.
+Accordingly, information concerning Mr. McMullin and Mr. Choper is included below, and unless otherwise noted all general statements concerning the JMI Nominees also apply to Mr. McMullin and Mr. Choper.